 The first benefit to buying local meat products or produce is that you're supporting your local economy.
 The money you're spending to buy milk at your neighborhood grocer or fresh blackberries at the community farmer's market isn't going into the pockets of corporate honchos thousands of miles away.
 Instead your hard earned money is going right back into your community and into the hands of your fellow community members.
-That money could be going to your neighbor's daughter who worked at a farm all summer or your Mississauga dentist who sells local eggs produced on their farm.
+That money could be going to your neighbor's daughter who worked at a farm all summer or friend who sells local eggs produced on their farm.

 Other awesome benefits of buying local meat and produce include producing jobs in the community, being part of organizations that are more likely to give back in terms of donating time or money to nonprofits, and seeing your money go from one local group to another, as many local businesses are more inclined to spend their money on other local businesses.
 Playing a part in the way your community looks out for each other just through buying locally produced food items is like reading a bunch of motivational posters because there's nothing negative about it!
 So why not go out to your nearest grocer and buy something that has a made local sticker on it?
 You'll be glad you did.